 While PPC is paid-for marketing, this doesn’t necessarily land it neatly in the outbound category.
 No marketing is truly free, so it’s not as easy as saying paid is out, and unpaid is in.

 According to today’s experts, PPC lands firmly in the inbound marketing category for one excellent reason.

 While PPC may be paid, it doesn’t provide the same interruption marketing as most outbound strategies.
-As a form of marketing that users have to search for specifically, it’s a requirement that your audience puts in the work first to find your PPC advert.
+PPC is a form of marketing that users have to search for specifically, so it’s a requirement that your audience puts in the work first to find your paid ad.